ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

-Perl Executing Browser (PEB) is a C++ [Qt 5] (https://www.qt.io/) WebKit implementation of an HTML GUI for local [Perl 5] (https://www.perl.org/) scripts executed without server as desktop data-driven applications.
-Perl 5 scripts can be fed directly from HTML forms using GET and POST methods or using AJAX requests.
+Perl Executing Browser (PEB) is a C++ [Qt 5] (https://www.qt.io/) WebKit implementation of an HTML GUI for local [Perl 5] (https://www.perl.org/) scripts executed without server as desktop applications.
+Perl 5 scripts are run without timeout and they can be fed from HTML forms using direct GET and POST or AJAX requests to a built-in pseudo-domain.
 HTML interface for interaction with the built-in Perl debugger is also available.

 Inspired by [NW.js] (http://nwjs.io/) and [Electron] (http://electron.atom.io/), PEB is another reuse of web technologies for the development of desktop applications with Perl doing the heavy lifting.

 ## Design Objectives

 * **1. Fast and easy graphical user interface for Perl 5 desktop applications:**
-    use Perl 5, JavaScript, HTML 5 and CSS to create beautiful desktop data-driven applications,
+    use Perl 5, JavaScript, HTML 5 and CSS to create beautiful desktop applications,

 * **2. Zero installation:**
     run from any folder,